wework/monarch/README.md

 };
 ```

-Open to adding support for more in the future, if necessary.

 ## Parsing a raw object

 If you'd rather translate a raw object ([example of structure here](https://github.com/wework/monarch/blob/master/example/dummy_data/index.js)) into a migration file, run: